dazzbourgh/community-intersection/README.md

 For actual values of client_id & client_secret refer to repo owner.

 ####As docker container
+[Set up](https://github.com/GoogleContainerTools/jib/blob/master/docs/configure-gcp-credentials.md) Docker credential helper and login to it to access GCR.

-Run the following command from app source root to build an image:
+Run the following command from app source root to build an image and push it to GCR:

 **./gradlew jib**